Dentures – Pasadena, TX

 - Ideal candidates for implant-retained dentures have a strong and thick jawbone, are free of gum disease and other serious oral health concerns, and do not smoke.

 - Candidates for partial dentures have suffered tooth loss at various places throughout the mouth and prefer dentures over bridges or other tooth replacement options.

 When you first receive your prosthesis, it might take you a few days to get used to it.
 Wear your denture as much as you can during this adjustment period so you can practice speaking and eating.
 You might want to stick to consuming soft foods for a time until you get the hang of chewing with your new teeth.
 Also, note that you might produce extra saliva at first; you can cope with this by sipping plenty of water and sucking on sugar-free candy to encourage regular swallowing.

 Of course, if you run into any significant problems or you have any questions about how to get used to your dentures, feel free to call us — we’re always happy to help!

 Caring for Your Dentures

 When you receive your denture, we will talk you through maintenance steps to ensure you care for your new teeth properly.
 Non-implant dentures will need to be replaced every five to seven years to ensure they continue to fit well.
 Dentures that are retained by dental implants require fewer adjustments and relines.

-Clean your denture at least daily, and make sure you brush and remaining teeth as well as your gums, tongue, and soft tissues with a soft-bristled toothbrush to reduce bacteria buildup and keep your smile healthy.
+Clean your denture at least daily, and make sure you brush any remaining teeth as well as your gums, tongue, and soft tissues with a soft-bristled toothbrush to reduce bacteria build-up and keep your smile healthy.